MDU-C2/MARC-HT25/media/Guide/step_by_step_guide.md

 # Go into the repository
 $ cd MARC-HT25
 ```

-Also make sure you have Robotstudio installed in your machine that will run the [YuMi](/media/Guide/Yumi%20IRB%2014000/README.md).
+Make sure you have the right version of [Python](/media/Guide/Python/README.md).
+If you do not have the right version some libraries will not work.

+## 2. Setup
+This section goes through everything needed in order to run the code in this repository.
+### RAPID-setup
+First you need to download **RobotStudio**.
+You can start a [30-day free trial](https://new.abb.com/products/robotics/nl/software-and-digital/robotstudio/robotstudio-desktop) through the ABB website or you can ask a teacher or the IT department to make **RobotStudio** available in the **Software Center** on any school computer.

+When you have **RobotStudio**, you can follow [these steps](/media/Guide/Yumi%20IRB%2014000/RobotStudio_setup.md) to configure the correct settings within **RobotStudio**.
+### Python-setup
+You can find all the necessary information about the Python setup by going through [this section](/media/Guide/Python/Readme.md).
+### Robot / camera-setup
 **Then start the robot by following this guide [YuMi guide](/media/Guide/Yumi%20IRB%2014000/README.md).**
 >[!Note]
- >If you get a [system failure](/media/Guide/Yumi%20IRB%2014000/systemfailure.md) error.
-This can solved by following this [link](/media/Guide/Yumi%20IRB%2014000/systemfailure.md).
+ >If you get a [system failure](/media/Guide/Yumi%20IRB%2014000/systemfailure.md) error, it can solved by following this [link](/media/Guide/Yumi%20IRB%2014000/systemfailure.md).

-Make sure you have the right version of [Python](/media/Guide/Python/README.md).
-If you do not have the right version some libraries will not work.

  Lastly set up the camera so that it can see the whole work space of the robot.

-## Run calibration script
+## 3. Run calibration script
 Make sure all the cables are connected and open Robotstudio and VsCode.

 ### Rapid